opensesamemedia/syncstage-docs/docs/web/sdk-delegates.md

+!!! warning

+    SyncStage **Web** SDK is available only in a preview version.
+It is expected to be available to use by the end of May 2023.

 SyncStage class provide two delegate:, `ISyncStageUserDelegate` and `ISyncStageConnectivityDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
 You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate` and `connectivityDelegate` anytime.

 ### SyncStageUserDelegate